- Come to RTU

-RTU Press in cooperation with the university’s faculties currently publishes twelve peer-reviewed scientific journals in the fields of architecture, building science, computer science, energy and electrical engineering, engineering economy and management, transport and mechanical engineering, and history of engineering.
+RTU Press in cooperation with the university’s faculties currently publishes eleven peer-reviewed scientific journals in the fields of architecture, building science, computer science, energy and electrical engineering, engineering economy and management, transport and mechanical engineering, and history of engineering.
 The RTU Press publishes only peer-reviewed Open Access journals.
 At this time, four RTU journals are included in the SCOPUS and Web of Science databases.
-A summary of RTU Press scientific article publications is as follows: 231 scientific articles in 2019; 226 in 2018; 222 in 2017; 175 in 2016; and 169 in 2015.
+A summary of RTU Press scientific article publications is as follows: 286 scientific articles in 2020; 231 scientific articles in 2019; 226 in 2018; 222 in 2017; 175 in 2016; and 169 in 2015.
 Journal management is organised according to OJS (Open Journal Systems).
 Below are listed the journals that the RTU Press currently publishes:

 One of the strategic objectives of Riga Technical University is scientific excellence.
 Moreover, RTU has the goal of joining the International Committee on Publication Ethics (COPE).
 The RTU Press and its journal editors are committed to developing standards for its scientific publications that meet the requirements of SCOPUS and Web of Science (WoS) databases.
 These requirements are specified by regulation No 04000-1.1-e/2 of 30.10.2018 that designate how RTU scientific journals are to be published, the responsibilities of the involved academic departments and its editors, and the procedures, processes, and financing rules to be observed.
 Moreover, RTU Press journals are published according to the Open Access policy.